-The presence of phytochemicals in the leaves extract of A. mexicana might be responsible for its therapeutic and antioxidant effect, and the findings of this research also supports the postulation that a single or combination of any of the identified compounds may have Anti-urolithiasis activity, Analgesic, Antimicrobial, Hepatoprotective, Anti-cancer activity, Sedatives activity, Anti-HIV, Anti-Diabetic, Anti-malaria and provide protection against free radical induced damage to biomolecules to mention but a few.
+The presence of phytochemicals in the leaves extract of A. mexicana are responsible for its therapeutic and antioxidant effect, and the findings of this research also support that a single or combination of any of the identified compounds may have Anti-urolithiasis activity, Analgesic, Antimicrobial, Hepatoprotective, Anti-cancer activity, Sedatives activity, Anti-Diabetic, Anti-malaria and provide protection against free radical induced damage to biomolecules.